An Efficient Self-supervised Seismic Data Reconstruction Method Based on Self-Consistency Learning: Methodology

 \subsection{Self-Consistency Learning}

+Seismic exploration involves setting receivers on the surface to capture seismic signals from artificial or natural sources.
+However, the receiver array on the surface is not always arranged in a regular pattern, which complicates subsequent data processing.
+Typically, irregularly sampled seismic data can be represented as

+where $d$ represents the observed seismic data, $m$ is the complete seismic data that needs to be reconstructed, and $R$ denotes the spatial sampling operator of the receivers. $R$ is a matrix that contains only 0 and 1, and it is also a highly singular matrix.
+Therefore, the reconstruction of irregularly sampled seismic data cannot be solved directly by inverting the above equation.
 To address the aforementioned problem, we proposed the theory of self-consistency learning.
-We believe that there are varying degrees of correlation between the data received by different receivers.
-The reconstruction of seismic data is based on the relationship between the missing parts and the collected parts; if this relationship does not exist, the reconstruction task cannot be accomplished.
-Typically, due to the diversity of actual exploration scenarios, the relationships among different parts of the data are nonlinear and complex.
-Therefore, we proposed using deep learning method to learn these inherent latent relationships within the data.
+There are varying degrees of correlation between the data received by different receivers.
+The reconstruction of seismic data is based on the relationship between the missing parts and the collected parts.
+Therefore, we proposed using a deep learning method to learn these inherent latent relationships within the data.

-We started from the classic objective function used in deep learning methods for seismic data reconstruction, which can be expressed as:
+We started from the classic objective function used in deep learning methods for seismic data reconstruction \cite{45} \cite{46} \cite{47}, which can be expressed as

 where $N$ represents a deep learning network and $\theta$ represents its learnable parameters.
 This objective function reconstructs seismic data by learning the compression and reconstruction of the collected data, and then utilizes the spatial relationship between the collected and missing data for the reconstruction.
-Clearly, it does not impose a direct constraint on the missing data, which is why instability in reconstruction results was observed in previous experiments.
-We believe that this issue can be addressed by imposing further constraints on $N$.
-Therefore, the aforementioned constraint can be further expressed as:
+Clearly, it does not impose a direct constraint on the missing data.
+Thus, we addressed this problem by further constraining $N$.
+The constraint can be expressed as

-This objective function consists of two parts.
+This objective function (equation 3) consists of two parts.
 We aim to achieve bidirectional prediction of irregularly sampled seismic data through a deep learning network $N$, which means that the collected data can be used to reconstruct the missing data, while the missing data can also be utilized to reconstruct the collected data.
-However, $m$ is the complete reconstructed seismic data we aim to obtain, so this objective function is self-contradictory.
+However, $m$ is the completely reconstructed seismic data we aim to obtain, so this objective function (equation 3) is self-contradictory.

 To address this issue, our research approach is to approximate and substitute $m$.
 Assuming that the deep learning network $N$ can effectively model the seismic data, it should satisfy the following: